lambda-feedback/compareExpressions/app/docs/user.md

 ### Syntactical comparison

 Typically `compareExpressions` only checks if the response is mathematically equivalent to the answer.
-If we want to require that the answer is written in a cetain way, e.g. Cartesian form vs. exponential form of a complex number or standard form vs factorized form of a polynomial, further comparsions need to be done.
+If we want to require that the answer is written in a certain way, e.g. Cartesian form vs. exponential form of a complex number or standard form vs factorized form of a polynomial, further comparisons need to be done.
 There are some built in standard forms that can be detected, as well as a method that tries to match the way that the response is written in a limited fashion.
 Either method can be activated either by setting the flag `syntactical_comparison` to `true`, or by using the criteria `response written as answer`.

 #### Standard forms for complex numbers